-2.2.1.
+2.3.1.
 Agents

 The agents of this model are gang members in a city.
 Each agent is associated with exactly one gang.
-For simplicity we assume agents' directional choice is dictated only by the location of the gang set spaces, or centers of activity.
+For simplicity we assume agents' directional choice is dictated only by the location of the gang set spaces.
 All agents know the location of their home and rivals' set spaces.
 We divide the city into regions based on geographical boundaries, such as rivers and highways.
 An agent knows which region it is currently in as well as the region of any prospective new locations.
-Embedded in the city is a rivalry network among the gangs in the city.
-This network is encoded in the rivalry matrix R. Each element (i, j) of R corresponds to the number of interactions between gang i and gang j.
 When two agents are within interaction range, we consider them to have interacted and the corresponding element of the rivalry matrix, R, is updated.
-Refer to Section 2.2.3 for details on R.
+There are no immediate changes to the location of the gang members.
+Refer to Section 2.3.3 for details on R.

-2.2.2.
+2.3.2.
 Environment

 The environment of interest is on the scale of a small city.
-Agents and gang set spaces, or centers of gang activity, have a coordinate location in free space.
-The rest of the physical features of the city are approximated by an NxM grid.
-Each point in free space is identified with the nearest grid element.
-The size and number of grid elements are constant throughout the simulation and are limited by the available data and the memory of the computer.
+Agents and gang set spaces in the environment have a coordinate location in Euclidean space.
+Further, the set spaces provide the spatially embedded nodes of the gang rivalry network.
+The physical geographical features of the city are approximated by an NxM grid.
+Agents move in Euclidean space, and each point in the region is identified with the nearest grid element.
+The size and number of grid elements are constant throughout the simulation and will be limited by the available data and the memory of the computer.

-Two specific features encoded by this grid are the road density and semi-permeable boundaries represented by a region map.
-Each grid element of the road density contains a number between 0 and 1.
+Two features encoded in this NxM grid are the road density and semi-permeable boundaries represented by a region map.
+The road density is estimated for this project using the Weighted H1 Maximum Penalized Likelihood Estimation method with a road map as the initial data, as in [59].
+Other methods for density estimation, such as kernel density estimation or other Maximum Penalized Likelihood Estimation (MPLE) methods, could also be used to construct the road density [57, 16, 38, 22].
+Each element of the NxM density map contains a number between 0 and 1.
 A value of 0 implies a low road density whereas a value of 1 implies high road density.
 The semi-permeable boundaries, corresponding to such objects as highways and rivers, are assumed to split the environment into distinct regions.
-We pair this region grid with a transition matrix that stores the associated probability of an agent to cross from one region to another.
-These probabilities are determined at the start and remain constant throughout the simulation.
+Therefore, each element of the region grid corresponds to a specific region.
+Paired with this region grid is a matrix storing the associated probability of an agent to cross from one region to another.
 This is implemented to discourage agents from crossing freeway boundaries.

-2.2.3.
+2.3.3.
 Rivalries